top of page

 1. Have your dog 20 feet from a quiet and still dog.
 When they notice the other dog, engage them in their favorite game or offer a high-value treat.

-2. Gradually decrease the distance, keeping your dog below threshold.
+2. Gradually decrease the distance, keeping your dog below the threshold.

 4. Slowly decrease the distance until your dog can stand near the moving dog.